 At least two of the symptoms discussed above to be met in these criteria.

 Reaction related to the trauma, which got worse or only started after the traumatic event occurred.
-At least one of the following symptoms have to be present:
+At least one of the following symptoms must be present:

 The symptoms experienced by the individual is causing them distress and getting in the way of their ability to function properly or get through their day as they would normally have.